 - A child weighing more than 20 pounds, and who is one year of age or older and under the age of eight years, shall be restrained in a child passenger restraining system (This means convertible, combination, and booster child safety seats); and

 - A child eight through 15 years of age shall be restrained in a safety belt system or a child passenger restraining system.

 Penalties for failing to follow the child passenger safety laws: The fine is $25.00 for the first offense, $50.00 for the second, and $100.00 for the third offense.
 No points will be assessed to the license of the driver.

 There are NO medical exemptions.
 Contact your local pediatrician or the number below to learn more.

-For more information about child passenger safety visit beseatsmart.org or contact the Governor's Highway Safety Program: 888.868.7328.
+For more information about child passenger safety visit beseatsmart.org or call them at 888.868.7328.